lkodinsson/MARS/Fantasy/Spells.md

 **Target:** Self
 **Duration:** 12 seconds (until used) or 5 minutes (concentration)

-This spell functions exactly like the spell enhance, but it can only be cast on yourself.
-This spell has the added bonus of being faster to cast (swift instead of standard action speed).
+This spell functions exactly like the spell [Enhance](#enhance), but is faster to cast and can only be cast on yourself.

 ## Feather Fall